ved-patel226/RCSS/README.md

 - Implement Rust-like syntax parsing.
 - Support variables and nesting.
 - Support functions with no arguments
+- Develop a VS Code extension with syntax highlighting.

 ### 🚧 Phase 2: Enhancements (Upcoming)
 - Support functions with arguments